 Zak was placed 2nd in his car racing debut, and went on to record three race wins and a further 11 podiums.
 He secured the 2019 Ginetta Junior Championship Rookie Cup and 2nd overall, 164 points clear of his next nearest rookie rival.
 Now a seasoned racer at most UK circuits, Zak moved up into the British F4 Championship in 2020, his first season in single-seaters.

-Zak moved swiftly to confirm his plans for 2021, when he will step up to the BRDC British Formula 3 Championship with Carlin.
-The series runs alongside the British GT Championship and features iconic circuits such as Silverstone GP and Spa-Francorchamps.
+Zak moved swiftly to confirm his plans for 2021, when he announced he would step up to the BRDC British Formula 3 Championship with Carlin.
+As Britain's premier single-seater racing series, it runs alongside the British GT Championship and features iconic circuits such as Silverstone GP and Spa-Francorchamps.

 "I’m fortunate to have worked with many talented drivers, some of which have made it all the way to Formula One.
 Zak has a fantastic natural talent…I see a very bright future ahead.”